1,000+ Opportunities

 Click on “DRPT’s WebGrants” below for details.
 FY27 Transit and Commuter Assistance Grant Application Manual (Blue Book) DRPT’s WebGrants site is the portal that allows DRPT’s partners to apply for funding, submit reimbursement requests, manage grants, and report performance requirements.

-Based on current listing details, eligibility includes: Public transit agencies and governing bodies in Virginia.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public transportation agencies and governing bodies in Virginia.
+Confirm the full requirements in the official notice before applying.